benboubion/Computer-Pulse-Monitor/SETUP.md

 ## Step 2: Set Up a Virtual Environment

-It is best practice to run Python applications inside an isolated virtual environment to avoid dependency conflicts.
-Can skip thi
+It is best practice to run Python applications inside an isolated virtual environment to avoid dependency conflicts, however it is not required.

 * **On macOS / Linux:**
   ```bash